 Another improvement that the CEO was proud of was that their trays are “missing” a corner.
 While this makes the trays more expensive, it allows for easier cleaning and also easier drying while stacked.
 Overall, it improved the workflow.
 They also recently started to switch from the “call customer to pick up order” to “serve the customer at the table.”
 While it is a bit more work, it makes a much nicer atmosphere and customer experience.

 Overall, a nice example of a good improvement mindset involving the frontline workers.
 I hope this was a good inspiration for you.
 Now, go out, start using not only the hands but also the brains of your people, and organize your industry!

-PS: next week I will be in Iceland again, presenting at the Lean Island Conference in Reykjavík!
+PS: Shortly after this post, I visited Iceland again, presenting at the Lean Island Conference in Reykjavík!